oasis-tcs/openc2-ap-pf/oc2pf.md

 # Appendix B. Safety, Security and Privacy Considerations

 Implementors should understand the topology that will be controlled and take steps to ensure the security of systems generating and accepting commands.
-This could include steps such as enabling Transport Layer Security and mutual authentication.
+The technical committee recommends taking steps such as enabling both Transport Layer Security and mutual authentication.
+Additionally, implementing consumer-side checks such as type enforcement and length are recommended.

 -------